maxburs/blog/content/blog/questions-as-promises/index.md

 title: Questions as Promises
 date: '2018-03-31'
 description: Promises and async code are awesome.
 If you're only using them for ajax you're missing out.
-tags: React, Javascript, Promise, async/await
+tags: React, JavaScript, Promise, Async/Await
 ---

 Promises and async/await are awesome and should be used more often in the front end.
 I rarely see them getting used for anything besides ajax and that's a shame.
 I'll provide a short (contrived) example of a problem that can be simplified by using promises.